ethereum-optimism/community-hub/src/docs/governance/proposals.md

 The process for submitting a grant proposal is currently undergoing changes.
 A Grants Council, which will process grant applications in Season 3 was recently approved.
 Stay tuned for more information on how to submit a proposal to the Council shortly.
-**You can expect grant proposals to begin begin processed again, via the Grants Council, January 26th.**
+**You can expect grant proposals to begin being processed again via the Grants Council on January 26th.**

 ## Other proposal types